 Health Effects Reported with Smart Meters

 Once these Smart Meters began to be installed in different states, reports of adverse health effects similar to electrosensitivity surfaced.
 These symptoms include fatigue, insomnia, poor concentration and heart palpitations.
 These are especially noted when Smart Meters are installed near where peoples heads are in the bedroom.
 When the Smart Meters were removed many people reported their symptoms resolved.
 Some people have to leave there homes due to immediate severe adverse symptoms.
 Because of the widespread health effects that were observed, in addition to reports of inaccurate inflated billing and privacy issues, at least 24 states have a Smart Meter Opt Out Law of one degree or another .
 Smart Meter Opt Out Laws in 24 States Massachusetts is one of the most recent states to consider a similar Bill- S1684 Smart Meter Opt Out Massachusetts.

 Opt Out Option in 24 States

 Many citizens and community groups have organized in the United States and abroad to oppose and stop Smart Meter installations for several reasons, including health effects.
 As noted above 24 states now have an opt out option.
 Reports of harassment and power being shut off has raised concern and awareness about this issue.
 Michigan is now in the middle of assessing their utility, DTE Energy Corporation, with testimony being entered into the record for 2018 (see below).
 Massachusetts is the latest to propose legislation allowing opt outs for smart meters Massachusetts Bill S 1864 , S 1864-An Act relative to utilities, smart meters, and ratepayers’ rights.

-In Northern California you can call Pacific Gas and Electric (PG&E) Opt Out Program.
+In Northern California you can call Pacific Gas and Electric (PG&E) Opt Out Program at 1-866-743-0263 and ask to Opt Out or call your local utility.
 People who do not wish to keep their Smart Meters in the 24 states that allow this can call their local utility as well to return back to an analogue meter with a human meter reader.
+Note that municipalities vary even in states to allow opting out of Smart Meters.